KrishnanSG/holt-winters/README.md

 ## Jupyter Notebook
 The [notebook](analysis.ipynb) contains the sales data analysis along with the following:

-- What is seasonal decomposotion of a time series?
+- What is seasonal decomposition of a time series?
 - Model selection and validation.
 - Model summary and conclusion.